 The 16-acre Bumpass Hell basin is the largest hydrothermal area in the park, but you will need to make a three mile roundtrip hike from the park highway.
 Mid-summer it can still be closed due to snow, so ask in advance.

 After stopping at Sulphur Works, continue on the Lassen Scenic Highway.
 Chances are good that you’ll see spots of snow along the road as you ascend the hills.
 Several turnouts allow for parking and space to climb into ankle deep snow.
 What’s cooler than building a snowman in your flip flops, in the middle of summer?

 A glacial lake named for Helen Tanner Brodt, the first woman to reach the summit of Lassen Peak, Lake Helen can be seen from the Highway on your drive through the park.
 Due to the lake’s high elevation (about 8,000 feet), it remains frozen and covered in snow throughout the majority of the year.
 The views of Lassen Peak from here are unbeatable, and the picnic area to the east is a great place to pull over to take pictures or have a snack break.

 From 1914-1917, Lassen Peak erupted and the impact remains visible today in the Devastated Forest.
-You can drive through or pull over and park and explore the Devastated Area Interpretive Trail.
+You can drive through or pull over and park to explore on foot.
 More of a walk than a trail at .3 miles, you can find the marked trailhead in front of the restrooms, just east of the parking lot.
-Wander through the forest, and keep an eye out for pink and gray lava rocks as well as plaques that describe how this area was created.
+Wander through the forest, and keep an eye out for pink and gray lava rocks, as well as plaques that describe how this area was created.

 Manzanita Lake Area

 Picnic on the edge of the lake or hike the nearby trailhead for more of a challenge.
-If you want to make an overnight trip out of it, the Manzanita Lake Cabins are rustic, one or two room bunk cabins. with coin-operated showers and laundry available nearby.
+If you have the time, make an overnight trip out of it.
+The Manzanita Lake Cabins are rustic, one or two room bunk cabins with coin-operated showers and laundry available nearby.